tamlan-tenderheart/Hugbot/README.md

 This script uses Capture2Text (https://sourceforge.net/projects/capture2text).
 You must have C2T installed in order to use this script.

 ## How to use this Bot
-The bot can be run in one of three modes: manual, semi-automated, and fully automated.
+The bot has three operational modes: manual, semi-automated, and fully automated.
 * The manual mode of operation requires you to manually target the player you wish to buff and then press a key to send them a full load of buffs.
 Hugs are not necessary to use this mode!
 * The semi-autonomous mode of operation does not require you to manually target the players.
 All players whose hugs are registered on-screen when you hit the button will receive a full load of buffs.
 You have to press the button each time to process the current on-screen log.
 * The fully autonomous mode of operation requires no interaction from the user.
 Once the session is started, the script scans the on-screen log and sends buffs to everyone that /hug ed the player.
 Once the cycle of buffs is complete, it will pause for a moment before starting another scan.
 It will continue to operate until the session is closed.